 This is possibly the better option if you’re staying around Asok/Sukhumvit as you can get on the Metro at Sukhumvit station and avoid changing lines on the BTS.

 Coming directly from Khao San Road is a bit trickier.
 You can get a bus – if you have Google Maps, Bangkok buses aren’t actually too bad.

 Or walk to Sam Yot MRT and jump on the metro to Bang Phai.

 If you do decide it’s a bit too far, there’s actually another pretty big Buddha very close to Khao San Road – see more details in our post on some of the hidden sights around Khao San you shouldn’t miss.

-Travelling via Sam Yot is also probably the best option if you’re combining a trip to Wat Parsi Chareon with big sites like the Grand Palace.
+Traveling via Sam Yot is also probably the best option if you’re combining a trip to Wat Parsi Chareon with big sites like the Grand Palace.

-The day I went to Wat Paknam, it was raining and so, once I realised I was going to get soaked walking from the BTS, I decided to get a taxi to the Temple complex.
+The day I went to Wat Paknam, it was raining and so, once I realized I was going to get soaked walking from the BTS, I decided to get a taxi to the Temple complex.

 It wasn’t quite as easy as I planned.

 Because the Great Buddha is so new and I was visiting Bangkok fairly soon after it had reopened to tourism, I’m not sure the drivers quite had it on their list of places tourists might want to visit yet.